getsentry/sentry-docs/src/collections/_documentation/performance/discover/index.md

 User avatars indicate saved queries.
 The user who creates a saved query will automatically have their avatar attached to the saved query.

+**Searching Saved Queries**

+Saved queries are viewable by anyone in your organization with a Sentry account.
+Looking for a specific query?
+Use the search bar on the homepage to find it.

+**Sorting Saved Queries**

+The dropdown in the top right will allow you to sort by attributes.

+- Recently Edited (Default)
+- My Queries
+- Query Name (A-Z)
+- Date Created (Newest)
+- Date Created (Oldest)
+- Most Outdated

 **Deleting or Duplicating Saved Queries**

-Delete or duplicate a saved query in the Context Menu --- looks like ellipses --- located in the lower right corner of each query card.

-**Searching Saved Queries**

-Saved queries will be viewable by anyone in your Sentry organization.
-You can use our search bar on the homepage to find a specific query.
+The ellipsis on the bottom right of each saved query card has an ellipsis that will show a context menu.
+Delete or duplicate a saved query from here.

 ## Query Builder
 [{% asset discover/discover-results.png alt="Page displaying a graph of error spikes by URL, the event tag summary, and results of the query." %}]({% asset discover/discover-results.png @path %})

 Navigate to any query page from the Discover Homepage in these ways: